ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/Journal of Spatial Information Science template/R1_REVISION_CHECKLIST.md

   - Changes:

 - [ ] **A9:** Section 4: Switch order of 4.3 and 4.4, or put 4.4 before 4.2
   - Changes:

+- [ ] **A9b:** Add a one-sentence transition when you reorder §4 subsections so the flow reads naturally.
+  - Changes:

 - [ ] **A10:** Section 4.5: Explain meaning of temperature parameter in context of LLMs